Severance: More Than Just a Way to Eliminate Pain

 Learn about the refinement processes carried out by the interns that led to the completion of Cold Harbor.

-Read more: The Refinement Work in Rupture: Everything We Know
+Read more: The Refinement Work in Severance: Everything We Know

 Conclusion: What Is the Connection Between Lumon and Transhumanism in Severance?